What are the benefits of good acoustics?

 Acoustics are an integral part of many different building types and designs, and usually, just the bare minimum is undertaken to meet statutory requirements without any consideration as to why the acoustic package has been included within the overall specification.

-Be it impact or airborne noise in a residential development or acoustic panels to control reverberation in a school, the acoustic performance levels are predetermined in documents such as Approved Document E or Building Bulletin 93 respectively, but what if we went that one step further and exceeded these requirements or included treatment for applications not governed by such documents?
+Be it impact or airborne noise in a residential development or acoustic panels to control reverberation in a school, the acoustic performance levels are a requirement.
+This is published in documents such as Approved Document E or Building Bulletin 93 respectively.

 Noise is now considered to be a factor that can lead to problems with health and well being.
 After in depth research and analysis by the World Health Organization they have stated: